LOVECRAFT’S FIVE DEFINITE ELEMENTS, PART 1: THE ONE WEIRD THING

 Your hook is the Big Concept you’re trying to sell; that razor-sharp, serrated edge that cleaves its way through everything else in the story.
 The hook is easy enough to create.
 Say the words what if… and then fill in the blank.
 What if… an impenetrable dome came down over a small town (Under the Dome by Stephen King)?
 What if… a family of inbred maniacs terrorized a group of tourists in the woods (Off Season by Jack Ketchum)?

-All that’s meant to say: Don’t write horror?
-Okay—these lessons still apply to all flavors of fantasy and science fiction.
+If you don’t write horror, okay—these lessons still apply to all flavors of fantasy and science fiction.

 That leads us, though, to the first question: What is this “basic, underlying horror or abnormality—condition, entity, etc.” meant to do?
 Is it meant to be scary (we’re just trying not be eaten alive) or is it meant to be aspirational (we’re all trying to find the source of magic or some transformative technology, etc.)?